bartificer/programming-by-stealth/docs/pbs91.md

 We're going to confine our look at this class to just two functions — those that encapsulate the two most common use-cases for regular expressions — validation, and parsing.

 While there is a `RegExp` constructor available for use, you're better off using RE literals to create `RegExp` objects.
 Why?
-Because the contractor takes a string as an argument, so the backslash character needs to be double-escaped, one for the string, then again for the RE.
+Because the constructor takes a string as an argument, so the backslash character needs to be double-escaped, one for the string, then again for the RE.
 This is very confusing to look at!

 To prove this point, the following two assignments result in `RegExp` objects representing the same pattern: